 In the Summer of 2014, Aveley lodge celebrated its 25th birthday party by holding a huge BBQ for all the residents, relatives, staff, neighbours and visitors.
 Later that year, the company commissioned a local landscape designer to design a special sensory garden for Aveley’s rear garden which took place in the Summer of 2015.
 It meant a complete overhaul of the garden in its entirety and included new paths to ensure accessibility for all, sensory plants, a Summer House, seating areas and a wheelchair friendly fish pond complete with waterfall.
 The main lounge and central hub of the Home was redesigned in 2015 and now includes a large tropical fish tank which acts as a wall between the main lounge and the day room.
 In 2019, Aveley Lodge was granted planning permission to extend the home and its facilities further, to provide our top-class service to even more people.
 We are very much looking forward to this next exciting chapter in the development of Aveley Lodge.

 Aveley Lodge has not just been a home for the elderly, it has had its fair share of pets too!
-It has housed a couple of cats from Smokey a laid back tabby cat and Champers the Persian cat to the adorable, tiny Katie cat who’d find her way onto any resident’s bed if they been fortunate enough to have left their bedroom door open!
+It has housed a couple of cats from Smokey a laid back tabby cat and Champers the Persian cat to the adorable, tiny Katie cat who’d find her way onto any resident’s bed if they’d been fortunate enough to have left their bedroom door open!
 Aveley Lodge also housed Ollie, a rescued Doberman who lived at Aveley and was popular amongst many of the residents.
 Sadly he passed away in 1992.
-Since then, with stricter policies and regulations, Aveley has been unable to have permanent four-legged friends but in 2017, Donut and Custard, our resident budgies, joined the home and delightfully entertain the residents and visitors on a daily basis but they moved on to pastures new.
+With stricter policies and regulations now in place, Aveley has been unable to have permanent four-legged friends.
+In 2017, Donut and Custard, our resident budgies, joined the home and delightfully entertained the residents and visitors on a daily basis but they moved on to pastures new.
 To date we have some beautiful, colourful tropical fish housed in our huge indoor tank in our main lounge and approximately 100 gold fish and Koi carp in the pond in our rear garden for everyone to enjoy.